front-lines-org/astro-experiment/src/pages/ukraine/articles/kyiv.md

   January 2021, its population was 2,962,180, making Kyiv the seventh-most populous city in Europe.
 author: Wikipedia
+pubDate: 14 Jul 2022
 img: ukraine(54).jpg
 ---

 **Kyiv** (, ; Київ, ) or **Kiev** is the capital and most populous city of Ukraine.
 It is in north-central Ukraine along the Dnieper River.
 As of 1 January 2021, its population was 2,962,180, making Kyiv the seventh-most populous city in Europe.

 Kyiv is an important industrial, scientific, educational, and cultural center in Eastern Europe.
 It is home to many high-tech industries, higher education institutions, and historical landmarks.
 The city has an extensive system of public transport and infrastructure, including the Kyiv Metro.